 If you have an illness, fever, cold/flu or mastitis it is recommended to stop taking your capsules immediately.
 Continuing to take them could cause the infection to linger in your system longer.
 Once your fever or illness is cleared you can begin taking the capsules again.

-If you are healthy but experiencing anxiousness, jitteriness, or insomnia, please contact me immediately as you may need to adjust your dosage.
+If you are healthy but experiencing anxiousness, jitteriness, or insomnia, please contact me immediately as you may need to adjust your intake.

 Encapsulation - the process of dehydrating your placenta to be consumed in capsule form.
 Can be encapsulated using the Raw or Basic Heated method by your choice.
 I will pick up and deliver back to you at home or hospital.
 Portions of your placenta can still be used for prints and tinctures for additional cost (see below) ~ $250